Iris dolichosiphon: Range

 It is found in China, (in the provinces of Sichuan, Xizang, and Yunnan), and in Bhutan.

 Although, some references mention India and Myanmar (Burma), but these may refer to Iris dolichosiphon subsp. orientalis, which is only from India and Burma, as well as China.
 (See later notes).

 Habitat

 It grows in alpine meadows, open grassy hillsides, and on limestone cliffs.

 They can be found at an altitude of 2700–3500 mabove sea level.

 They can be found among shrubs such as Lonicera webbiana, Berberis virescens and Rhododendron campanulatum subsp. aeruginosum.

 Cultivation

 It is hardy to USDA Zone 8.
 It is hardy in the UK and Europe.

 It is best grown in well-drained soils in full sun.

 It can be grown in a rock garden.

 It can be found in few specialist nurseries, but can be found incorrectly labelled as Iris narcissiflora.

 Propagation

-It is very difficult to grow from seed, though to be self-incompatible, therefore propagation must be done by division.
+It is very difficult to grow from seed, thought to be self-incompatible, therefore propagation must be done by division.